sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

 ### What is a security policy?

-- An Azure Policy definition, created in Azure Policy, is a rule about specific security conditions that you want controlled.
-Built in definitions include things like controlling what type of resources can be deployed or enforcing the use of tags on all resources.
+- An Azure Policy definition, created in Azure Policy, is a rule about specific security conditions that you want to be controlled.
+Built-in definitions include things like controlling what type of resources can be deployed or enforcing the use of tags on all resources.
 You can also create your own custom policy definitions.

 - To implement these policy definitions (whether built-in or custom), you'll need to assign them.
 You can assign any of these policies through the Azure portal, PowerShell, or Azure CLI.
 Policies can be disabled or enabled from Azure Policy.

 - There are different types of policies in Azure Policy.
-Defender for Cloud mainly uses 'Audit' policies that check specific conditions and configurations then report on compliance.
-There are also "Enforce' policies that can be used to apply secure settings.
+Defender for Cloud mainly uses 'Audit' policies that check specific conditions and configurations and then report on compliance.
+There are also "Enforce' policies that can be used to apply security settings.

 1. From Defender for Cloud's menu, select **Environment settings**.